-We consent to the reference to our firm under the caption "Experts" and to the use of our report dated March 16, 2022, with respect to the consolidated financial statements of Authentic Brands LLC included in the Registration Statement (Form S-1) of BRC Inc. for the registration of shares of its common stock and warrants.
+We consent to the reference to our firm under the caption "Experts" and to the use of our report dated March 16, 2022, with respect to the consolidated financial statements of Authentic Brands LLC included in Amendment No. 1 to the Registration Statement (Form S-1) of BRC Inc. for the registration of shares of its common stock and warrants.